-While the official surrender of Japan took place on September 2nd with the signing of the surrender document, following the atomic bombings of Hiroshima and Nagasaki, Japan announced its surrender to Allied forces on August 14th, 1945 — thus ending the most destructive and deadly war the planet had ever known.
+While WWII’s official surrender of Japan took place in September 1945, following the atomic bombings of Hiroshima and Nagasaki, the country publically announced that it would acquiesce to Allied forces on August 14th of that year — thus ending the most destructive and deadly war the planet had ever known.

-The formal signing of the Japanese surrender would take place September 2nd, 1945 on the deck of the battleship Missouri in Tokyo Bay, and President Truman would declare that date as the “official” V-J Day — however it was that summer day in mid-August that saw a nation heave a collective sigh of relief as its long and bloody fight in the Pacific ended. -AJW
+The formal signing of the Japanese surrender would take place September 2, 1945 on the deck of the battleship Missouri in Tokyo Bay, and President Truman would declare that date as the “official” VJ Day.

 Victory — and peace — at last!